List of university a cappella groups in the United Kingdom: Imperielles

 Formed in 2011, Imperielles are Imperial's most established all-female a cappella group.
 They won the award for Outstanding Soloist at the international semi-finals of the International Championship of Collegiate A Cappella (ICCAs) in 2015 and competed in Voice Festival UK in March 2012 and 2014.

 Harmaphrodite

 Harmaphrodite were formed in 2006 by Jessica Gillingwater.
-The group is no longer in existence but performed at Exhibition Road Music Day in 2006 and 2007.
+The group are no longer in existence but performed at Exhibition Road Music Day in 2006 and 2007.
 They competed in the Voice Festival 2011 in the London Regional Round.

 Nth Harmonic

 Nth Harmonic are an a cappella group from Imperial College.
 They placed third in the 2024 Open A cappella Competition and, in the same year, came second in their ICCA quarter-final.

 King's College London

 All The King's Men

-All The King's Men was an all-male a cappella group from King's College, London.
+All The King's Men were an all-male a cappella group from King's College, London.
 They were formed by freshers in September 2009, and went on to have a sell-out run at the Edinburgh Festival Fringe in 2010.

 In 2011, they entered the Voice Festival UK and won their regional round, also claiming the award for 'Outstanding Musicality'.
 In the final, they won the award for 'Outstanding Performance' with their mashup of "Boogie Nights" and "I Don't Feel Like Dancin".
 In the summer of that year, they returned to the Edinburgh Festival Fringe.

 On 11 February 2012 they won the London Regional round of Voice Festival UK for the second year running.
 They were also awarded the prize for Outstanding Choreography.

 In February 2012 the group toured the West Coast of America performing at many universities including Claremont, USC, UC Stanford and UC Berkeley.

 On 10 March 2012 All the King's Men won the Final of Voice Festival UK.
 They also won the award for Outstanding Musicality in their arrangement of Hallelujah.

 In 2013, they were one of the two teams to progress to the national final from the London regional heat of the Voice Festival, also picking up an 'Outstanding Choreography' award.
 They progressed to the final again in 2014.